 Common cosmetics preservative that’s considered one of the least sensitizing for use in formulations.
 It does not release formaldehyde.
 Phenoxyethanol is approved worldwide (including in Japan and in the EU) for use in all types of water-based cosmetics, up to a 1% concentration.

-Common cosmetic preservative that is considered one of the less irritating ones to use in formulations.
-It does not release formaldehyde.
-Phenoxyethanol is approved for worldwide use in all types of water-based cosmetics.
-The safety of phenoxyethanol has been assessed by the Cosmetic Ingredient Review (CIR) Expert Panel.
-This group evaluated the scientific data and concluded that phenoxyethanol was safe as a cosmetic ingredient.
-Interestingly, although phenoxyethanol used in skin care is almost always synthetic, this chemical occurs naturally in green tea.
+The safety of phenoxyethanol has been assessed by the Cosmetic Ingredient Review (CIR) Expert Panel several times.
+This group evaluated the foundational scientific data plus the newer relevant data, and concluded that phenoxyethanol is safe as a cosmetic ingredient.
+Interestingly, although the phenoxyethanol used in skincare products is almost always synthetic, this chemical occurs naturally in green tea.

 In short, phenoxyethanol is considered a safe and effective preservative when used in amounts approved for use in leave-on or rinse-off cosmetics products.

 - Krowka J, Loretz L, Brzuska K, Almeida J, Diehl M, Gonsior S, Johnson A, Sellam S, Bade S, Champ S. Phenoxyethanol as a Safe and Important Preservative in Personal Care.
 Cosm & Toil.
 2014;129(5):24-27.